cwerner1/conf2yaml/README.md

 Python script to convert Cisco IOS/IOS-XE/NX-OS switch config into YAML data, suitable for use in Ansible.

+I've forked this as I need a different YAML format and wanted to update to current Python.

 ## Motivation

 A simple way to create YAML data from an existing network.
 This allows migration from old-fashioned manual switch config to an automated "Infrastructure As Code".